trinslaptop/GraphicsMP/README.txt

 they have explicit permission to use.
 Like last time, the player skin format is exactly the same as official Minecraft ones.
 There's Trin's skin builtin, but see the notes above about using libcurl to fetch any player's skin.

++ The name "Minceraft" is an intentional misspelling of Minecraft
 + The goal is to collect as many diamonds as possible.
 + When you pick up one, another is placed randomly, and there is a chance for another zombie to spawn.
 + You can see your health, diamonds, and deaths on the screen.